cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/85/EqualityEquivalenceAndNulls.md

 For truth tables, see the [Logical Operators](https://cql.hl7.org/09-b-cqlreference.html#logical-operators-3) reference.
 The key point is that these semantics:

 1. Follow from the "I don't know" semantic:
-    a. `true and null` is `null` because the result could be true or false, depending on what the missing value is
+    1. `true and null` is `null` because the result could be true or false, depending on what the missing value is
-    b. `false and null` is `false` because no matter what the missing value is, the result would still be `false`
+    2. `false and null` is `false` because no matter what the missing value is, the result would still be `false`
 2. Obey [DeMorgan's laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws), allowing for important optimization techniques to be applied by implementations

 ### Equivalent